jawah/niquests/docs/user/authentication.rst

 ---------------------------

 If you can't find a good implementation of the form of authentication you want, you can implement it yourself.
-Requests makes it easy to add your own forms of authentication.
+Niquests makes it easy to add your own forms of authentication.

 To do so, subclass :class:`AuthBase <niquests.auth.AuthBase>` and implement the